Asterics2020-Obelics/AstroLearning/Resources/README.md

 > a .bib and associated .tex may be found in this repository.
 To add a reference:
-- Update the .bib
+- Update the .bib with reference including abstract
-- run the .tex with biber
+- run the .tex with biber (or pdflatexmk engine)